giovannidemaria/ESTECO-internship-MyK8sInfrastructure_terraform/README.md

-# Simple Kubernetes infrastructure using terraform and Cloud Build
+# Simple Kubernetes infrastructure using Terraform and Cloud Build

 The project is based on some tutorials using the Infrastructure as code process.
 In particular: